Robeloto/7D2D_A19_Modlets/Robeloto_CustomZombies_XML/README.txt

 Atrocity
 RPG

-Fixed Giant and predator
+Fixed Giant and Predator

-Screamerboss and cloaker removed
+Screamerboss and Cloaker removed

 --------------------------------------------------------
 Zombies from Snufkins server side zombies has been added.